incalog/Datalog-IR/README.md

 IncA is a compiler framework for Datalog that can be used to support any Datalog frontend language and to target any Datalog backend.
 The centerpiece of IncA is a typed multi-level Datalog IR that supports IR extensions and guarantees executability.
 Existing Datalog systems can provide a compiler frontend that translates their Datalog dialect to the extended IR.
 The IR is then progressively lowered toward core Datalog, allowing optimizations at each level.

+For details on the current implementation refer to the "A Typed Multi-level Datalog IR and Its Compiler Framework" paper.

 ## Getting Started
 To build, install the [sbt](https://www.scala-sbt.org) build tool and run `sbt compile` from the root directory of the project.